NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 The value in brackets of the 'End' label is the number of frames required to reach after the animation maximum time at the current Frames/Second value.
 This is recalculated when changing the `Frames/Second` value and also used as default for `End` field then.

 The animation speed of the keyframe mode depends only on how fast each render call can raytrace the current image, which in turn depends on the number of asynchronous launches per render call.
-(See the **Command Line** and **System** chapters above for how to control the number of launches.)
+(See the **Command Line** and **System** chapters above for how to control the number of launches).
 The higher the value, the lower the noise level during animation.

 ### Variants